Gas stations across the United States are considered essential and remain open during the coronavirus crisis.

 Here are some guidelines for refueling vehicles are public gas stations:

-* Use plastic gloves or sanitized wipe to create a barrier your hand and the pump;
+* Use disposable plastic gloves such as those found at unigloves.co.uk or a sanitized wipe, to create a barrier between your hand and the pump;

 * If available, use a credit or debit card instead of cash to pay;